c1ko/monodon/README.md

 `--tlds` Scan all registered top-level domains.
 Monodon downloads a fresh list of tlds from https://publicsuffix.org/list every time the command is run.
 If you do not want to download a fresh list, you can supply the `--tldfile` flag to supply a custom tld file to use.

 `--slds` Scan all registered top-level domains and all second level domains known to publicsuffix.org.
 Like for `--tld` you can override the list with the `--tldfile` option.
+Monodon will automatically check if the tld accepts any hostname, like many of the AWS domains do, and document the result in the database.

 `--homo` Generate homoglyphic variants of the supplied scanword.
 Scanned hosts for "monodon" would be "m0nodon" or "monoton".